Cold Laser Therapy for Pain Management

 These elements must be optimized for each therapy.
 This is done by selecting the right wavelength of light (typically 600 to 980mnm) and then using enough power to bombard the tissue over a long enough therapy session that the unhealthy area is illuminated at the optimum level to provide the desired results.

 ColdLasers.Org sells a wide range of low level or cold lasers that are specifically designed for pain control.
-We also have a very limited directory of practitioners that offer cold laser therapy.
+We also have a limited directory of practitioners that offer cold laser therapy.
 If possible, it is best for home users to have a professional cold laser therapy session before buying a product.
-If you are researching product, a wide range of options are listed at the top and left of this page.
+If you are researching products, a wide range of options are listed at the top and left of this page.
 If you need help selecting a laser, please call us at 800-388-0850.

 You can see a table of most of the popular cold laser currently on the market in our guide to cold lasers.